pacu23/adwaita-accent-color-changer/README.md

 AI-generated script that changes the accent color of GTK3/Libadwaita and the Adwaita GNOME shell theme with a user-specified hex value.

 Based on adw-colors' accent color changer (https://github.com/lassekongo83/adw-colors/tree/main/scripts/accent-color-change).
 Extracts the gresources of the Adwaita GNOME shell theme to ~/.local/share/themes.
-Tested on Arch.
+Tested on Arch and Fedora.

 Added a --reset function (sh adwaita-accent-color-changer.sh --reset).

-**Required: glib2-devel (on Arch, for extracting gresource), adw-gtk3 theme and User Themes extension for applying the shell theme.**
+**Required: glib2-devel (for extracting gresource), adw-gtk3 theme and User Themes extension for applying the shell theme.**

 Could be used on other DEs for theming adw-gtk3 and Libadwaita apps.
 Gtk-engine-murrine may be required.
 I haven't tested it but it worked with adw-colors' script.